mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 ### Date Range Calendar

-The Date Range Calendar implements a similar keyboard support as day view of the [DateCalendar](/x/react-date-pickers/accessibility/#date-calendar) component, with a difference on the navigation among the previous and next months that must be achieved using the auxiliar arrows.
+The Date Range Calendar implements a similar keyboard support as the day view of the [DateCalendar](/x/react-date-pickers/accessibility/#date-calendar) component, with a difference on the navigation among the previous and next months that must be achieved using the auxiliar arrows.

 |                                                      Keys | Description                               |
 | --------------------------------------------------------: | :---------------------------------------- |